 eHealth NSW’s business groups drive statewide leadership on the planning, implementation and support of ICT and digital capabilities across NSW’s public health system.
 Each business group is overseen by a Director, reporting into the Chief Executive.
 Underpinning our day-to-day operations is a governance structure that ensures the success of our programs and projects.

 The Chief Executive is responsible for the corporate governance practices of eHealth NSW.
-The corporate governance attestation statement sets out the main corporate governance practices in operation within the organisation for the 2020-21 financial year.

 Chief Executive of eHealth NSW and the Chief Information Officer (CIO) for NSW Health.